Nufeen/suspicious-sierra/README.md

 This gist with shell script for just disabling everything is related, though I'd recommend to be very careful with it: https://gist.github.com/pwnsdx/d87b034c4c0210b988040ad2f85a68d3

+### Some interesting commands to know:

+To see all the agents:

+`ls /System/Library/LaunchAgents/`

+Util to operate them is called `launchctl`.
+To get info about certain service:

+`launchctl list com.apple.whatever`

+Latest Mac OS versions include the System Integrity Protection feature, that is controlled by `csrutil` util.

+By default it restricts unloading system agents without turning it off, so most `launchctl unload` commands in old privacy guides will just fail with the following error: `Operation not permitted while System Integrity Protection is engaged`

+Stopping certain deamon in current session is not restricted though:

+`sudo launchctl stop com.apple.whatever`

+You can disable SIP on your own risk, details here: https://developer.apple.com/library/content/documentation/Security/Conceptual/System_Integrity_Protection_Guide/ConfiguringSystemIntegrityProtection/ConfiguringSystemIntegrityProtection.html

 ## `akd/gsa`